 My favorite image of the week is this one from a sequence taken during the romantic portrait session after a wedding.
 The wedding took place in Florida, earlier on in November.
 (It’s my favorite image of this week since I am only now catching up on a backlog of work.)
 As a wedding photographer in New Jersey, it is quite a treat to do a destination wedding – someplace a little more exotic than the Garden State.

-Not only was it a destination wedding in Florida, (timed with a flash photography workshop), but this also happened to be the first time that I photographed a same-sex wedding.
+Not only was it a destination wedding in Florida, but this also happened to be the first time that I photographed a same-sex wedding.
 And I felt particularly honored to have so much faith placed in me with a special event like this.

 The reason why this image is my favorite is that it shows a wonderful couple together in a spontaneous moment.
 It is very much *them*, and I am sure their friends and family will instantly recognize this image as capturing the essence of who they are, and how they are.